cmdalbem/portfolio/src/pages/photography/index.md

 cover: "./cover.png"
 hover: '/covers/photography.gif'
 fullWidth: true
-minibio: "An overview of my photography work since 2007."
+minibio: "One of my oldest hobbies.
+An overview of my photography work since 2007."
 description: "Photography has been for many years the main way in which I try to express my view of the world: sometimes sensible, sometimes critical, sometimes just aesthetic.
 This is a special collection of some of the pictures, trips, people and places I hold nearest to my heart."
 ---